ckcherry23/grid-sudoku/README.md

 ### End-to-End Tests

 Cypress is used for the end-to-end tests.
+The tests are located in the `cypress` directory and have the `.cy.ts` extension.
+These tests simulate user interactions and test the app's functionality.

-To run the end-to-end tests, use the following command:
+To run the end-to-end tests in the browser, use the following command to open the Cypress Test Runner:

 ```bash
 pnpm cypress:open
 ```

-This will open the Cypress Test Runner, where you can run the tests in the browser.
 You can also run the tests in headless mode using the following command:

 ```bash
 pnpm cypress:run